borntofrappe/svelte-tutorial/README.md

 ## [Countdown App](https://svelte.dev/repl/a19df6f013434e01bb990349843af288?version=3.38.2)

 Lean on component binding and tween animation to count down an arbitrary number of hours, minutes and seconds.

+## Loto Seal

+Take advantage of reactive declarations and a custom CSS transition to search for the Loto seal in the page.